 Adela Ramos was born in Mexico City, where she received her B.A. with honors in Modern Languages and Literatures from the Universidad Nacional Autónoma de México (UNAM) and a Diplome in Translation Studies from El Colegio de México.
 She completed her PhD in English and Comparative Literature at Columbia University (New York) with an emphasis on eighteenth-century British Literature and was a Whiting Foundation Fellow (2009 – 2010).

-Her teaching emphases include eighteenth-century British literature, animal studies, environmental humanities, gender, race, history of science, history of he novel.
+Her teaching emphases include eighteenth-century British literature, animal studies, environmental humanities, gender, race, history of science, and history of he novel.
 She teaches for the First-Year Experience Program, the Environmental Studies Program, and the Women’s and Gender Studies Program.
-As an affiliate faculty member of the Environmental Studies program, she participates in ENVT 350 and ENVT 498.